Love Me Like You

 "Love Me Like You" is a song by British girl group Little Mix.
 It was released through Syco Music and Columbia Records, as the second single from the group's third studio album, Get Weird (2015).
 It was produced by Steve Mac, who co-wrote the song with Iain James, Camille Purcell and James Newman.
+A Christmas version was later released, titled "Love Me Like You (Christmas Mix)".

 "Love Me Like You" is a pop song with a down-tempo retro homage to doo-wop, with lyrics about puppy love.
 The song received positive reviews from critics who praised its vintage style and highlighted it as an album standout.
 It charted at number eleven on the UK Singles Chart and charted in eight other countries including Australia, Ireland, and Japan.
 The song was performed by the group at the Royal Variety in 2015.
-The song received renewed attention in 2022 after becoming viral on the video-sharing social platform, TikTok.
+The song received renewed attention in 2022 and 2024 after becoming viral on the video-sharing social platform, TikTok.